seopark935/seopark935.github.io/_projects/discovery_project.md

 This, too, was challenging.
 Many Raspberry Pi setup guides were either outdated or didn’t match my specific Pi version, so I had to experiment to find the right setup image.
 Once the Pi booted, my computer didn’t recognize the USB COM device as a network output, blocking my SSH access.
 I also discovered that the password in the `userconf.txt` file needed encoding for the Pi to recognize it.

 After a few days, I was finally able to SSH into the Raspberry Pi.
 But a new problem arose: how to get the screen running.
 The screen packaging lacked instructions or a link to download software.
 I searched for tutorials for similar transparent screens, hoping they might work, but nothing did.
 Finally, I realized I could search for the manufacturer’s name online.
 This led me to the correct software, and after downloading and running the provided Python code, I successfully displayed a bitmap image on the screen.
-You can find the code below.
+You can see the result below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">